abdulroufabu/my-technical-assessment/README.md

 # Run docker command to build Docker images and run the containers for frondend and backend
 docker compose -f "docker-compose.yml" up -d --build

-# Stop docker containers
-docker-compose down

 ```
 We can access the backend endpoints on http://localhost:8090

-And the frontend app can be accessed on http://localhost:3000
+The frontend app can be accessed on http://localhost:3000

 ## API Documentation